Achilles and Patroclus: Initial scholarship

 Angelo Poliziano was the first post-classical scholar to review the homoerotic tradition of the relationship between Achilles and Patroclus, and perhaps the first modern scholar to examine ancient portrayals of same-sex love.
 In his Miscellania from 1489, he devotes an essay to reviewing ancient authors' opinions on the relationship.
 He documents implicitly and explicitly sexual characterizations of the relationship, as well as the debate over the partners' pederastic roles.
 Modern classicist Shane Butler characterizes Poliziano's conclusion as a "deliberate tease" that avoids using the text of the Iliad to determine that one pederastic interpretation is correct over the other, leaving the question of roles unresolved.

-John Addington Symonds, in his 1873-76 text Studies of the Greek Poets, argued that the love between Achilles and Patroclus was central to the plot of the Iliad.
-Symonds later described it as an idealized example of masculine love: “a powerful and masculine emotion, in which effeminacy had no part, and which by no means excluded the ordinary sexual feelings…the tie was both more spiritual and more energetic than that which bound man to woman.”
+John Addington Symonds, in his 1873–76 text Studies of the Greek Poets, argued that the love between Achilles and Patroclus was central to the plot of the Iliad.
+Symonds later described it as an idealized example of masculine love: “a powerful and masculine emotion, in which effeminacy had no part, and which by no means excluded the ordinary sexual feelings ... the tie was both more spiritual and more energetic than that which bound man to woman.”
 In this essay, he also described their bond as a "heroic friendship," and rejected the interpretation that their relationship was pederastic.

-Saul Levin, in the 1949 article "Love and the Hero of the Iliad," states that their relationship was not pederastic, but that the relationship was more meaningful to Achilles than any love he could have for women, or his other familial relationships.
+Saul Levin, in the 1949 article "Love and the Hero of the Iliad", states that their relationship was not pederastic, but that the relationship was more meaningful to Achilles than any love he could have for women, or his other familial relationships.

-W. M. Clarke, in the 1978 article "Achilles and Patroclus in Love," argues that the pair are in love, in a homoerotic, and likely sexual, relationship.
-He rejects the notion that they just had a close platonic friendship, and also says that the relationship does not align with pederasty.
+W. M. Clarke, in the 1978 article "Achilles and Patroclus in Love", argues that the pair are in love, in a homoerotic, and likely sexual, relationship.
+He rejects the notion that they just had a close friendship, and also says that the relationship does not align with pederasty.
 Clarke cites comparisons between their relationship and others in the Iliad, as well as how other characters describe the pair and how they describe each other.
 Clarke also uses comparative evidence from other literature and myths, especially on tropes of love, and dissects ancient commentary on the Iliad.

 Bernard Sergent, in his 1986 Homosexuality in Greek Myth, stated that their relationship was definitely homophilic but not pederastic, and their relationship involved "an intensity of emotions between two men in an expression that surpasses what our own culture tolerates."
 Sergent does not comment on whether the pair had sex.
 According to William A. Percy III, other scholars also believe that in Homer's Ionian culture there existed a homosexuality that had not taken on the form it later would in pederasty.